jdlib/JDBX/UserGuide.md

 In order to execute a SQL query you need a `StaticStmt` or `PrepStmt`.

 `StaticStmt.query(String)` and `PrepStmt.query()` return a `org.jdbx.QueryResult` object
-which provides a builder API to extract values from the result:
+which provides a fluent API to extract values from the result:

      QueryResult qr = stmt.query(sql);
      QueryResult qr = pstmt.init(sql).params("a", "b").query();